lisinopril dihydrate tablets

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
 Other side effects not listed above may also occur in some people.

-Some side effects (for example changes in kidney or liver function, or low blood cell counts) c
+Some side effects (for example changes in kidney or liver function, or low blood cell counts) can

 only be found when your doctor does tests from time to time to check your progress.